Colonial-Dev/satpaper/README.md

 ### Using Docker

-Thanks to `cyberbit`, everything you need to build and run a Satpaper Docker image can be found in the `docker/` directory.
+Thanks to `cyberbit`, everything you need to build and run a Spacepaper Docker image can be found in the `docker/` directory.

 ## Command Line Options
 ### Basic/Required
-- `-s`/`--satellite`/`SATPAPER_SATELLITE` - the satellite to source imagery from.
+- `-s`/`--satellite`/`SPACEPAPER_SATELLITE` - the satellite to source imagery from.
     - Possible values: `goes-east`, `goes-west`, `himawari`, `meteosat9`, and `meteosat10`.
-- `-x`/`--resolution-x`/`SATPAPER_RESOLUTION_X` (and equivalents for the `y` dimension) - the width/height of the generated wallpaper.
+- `-x`/`--resolution-x`/`SPACEPAPER_RESOLUTION_X` (and equivalents for the `y` dimension) - the width/height of the generated wallpaper.
     - Any arbitary resolution should work, including vertical aspect ratios.
-- `-d`/`--disk-size`/`SATPAPER_DISK_SIZE` - the size of the "disk" (Earth) relative to the generated wallpaper's smaller dimension.
+- `-d`/`--disk-size`/`SPACEPAPER_DISK_SIZE` - the size of the "disk" (Earth) relative to the generated wallpaper's smaller dimension.
     - Required to be an integer value in the range `[1, 100]` inclusive, mapping to a percentage value.
     - For most desktop environments, a value in the 90-95 range will give the most detail while preventing parts from being cut off by UI elements like taskbars.
-- `-t`/`--target-path`/`SATPAPER_TARGET_PATH` - where the generated wallpaper should be saved.
+- `-t`/`--target-path`/`SPACEPAPER_TARGET_PATH` - where the generated wallpaper should be saved.
-    - Satpaper will output to a file called "satpaper_latest.png" at this path.
+    - Spacepaper will output to a file called "spacepaper_latest.png" at this path.
-    - Example: if the argument is `/home/user/Pictures`, the output will be at `/home/user/Pictures/satpaper_latest.png`.
+    - Example: if the argument is `/home/user/Pictures`, the output will be at `/home/user/Pictures/spacepaper_latest.png`.

 ### Advanced
-- `--disk-x`/`SATPAPER_DISK_X` - the horizontal position of the disk's center as a percentage of the wallpaper width.
+- `--disk-x`/`SPACEPAPER_DISK_X` - the horizontal position of the disk's center as a percentage of the wallpaper width.
 Defaults to `50` (centered).
     - `0` = center of the disk at the left edge, `50` = centered, `100` = center at the right edge.
     - Values other than `50` will cause the disk to be partially off-screen.
-- `--disk-y`/`SATPAPER_DISK_Y` - the vertical position of the disk's center as a percentage of the wallpaper height.
+- `--disk-y`/`SPACEPAPER_DISK_Y` - the vertical position of the disk's center as a percentage of the wallpaper height.
 Defaults to `50` (centered).
     - `0` = center of the disk at the top edge, `50` = centered, `100` = center at the bottom edge.
-- `-b`/`--background-image`/`SATPAPER_BACKGROUND_IMAGE` - the path to an image to use as the background.
+- `-b`/`--background-image`/`SPACEPAPER_BACKGROUND_IMAGE` - the path to an image to use as the background.
     - Most common image formats are supported.
-    - For best results, the image should match the specified resolution, but Satpaper will resize the image to fit if need be.
+    - For best results, the image should match the specified resolution, but Spacepaper will resize the image to fit if need be.
-    - Satpaper uses a basic "marching" algorithm to find the bounds of the Earth and apply transparency to the original image, but it's not perfect - some black bordering and/or jagged edges may remain.
+    - Spacepaper uses a basic "marching" algorithm to find the bounds of the Earth and apply transparency to the original image, but it's not perfect - some black bordering and/or jagged edges may remain.
 (Unfortunately, the canonical algorithm for this problem - flood filling - doesn't really work, because it tends to end up eating into the Earth at night.
 If you have an idea for a better solution, please let me know!)
-- `-w`/`--wallpaper-command`/`SATPAPER_WALLPAPER_COMMAND` - custom command to run when a wallpaper is generated.
+- `-w`/`--wallpaper-command`/`SPACEPAPER_WALLPAPER_COMMAND` - custom command to run when a wallpaper is generated.
     - This overrides the automatic update handling.
     - The command will be run as `sh -c "{command} file://{image_path}"`.
-- `-o`/`--once`/`SATPAPER_ONCE` - whether or not to only run once.
+- `-o`/`--once`/`SPACEPAPER_ONCE` - whether or not to only run once.
-    - By default, Satpaper is designed to run as a daemon - it stays resident once launched and periodically attempts to update your wallpaper.
+    - By default, Spacepaper is designed to run as a daemon - it stays resident once launched and periodically attempts to update your wallpaper.
-    - With `--once` set, Satpaper will generate one wallpaper and terminate, without altering your existing wallpaper.
+    - With `--once` set, Spacepaper will generate one wallpaper and terminate, without altering your existing wallpaper.
-    - This is ideal if you want to use Satpaper as a simple wallpaper generator or as part of a larger script/program.
+    - This is ideal if you want to use Spacepaper as a simple wallpaper generator or as part of a larger script/program.

 ## FAQ

-### *Why is Satpaper using hundreds of megs of RAM?*
+### *Why is Spacepaper using hundreds of megs of RAM?*

 There are two possible causes:
-- You're seeing RAM usage spike to 500+ megabytes whenever Satpaper is compositing a new wallpaper.
+- You're seeing RAM usage spike to 500+ megabytes whenever Spacepaper is compositing a new wallpaper.
 This is expected and unavoidable - the raw satellite imagery alone is ~450 megabytes after being decompressed and stitched together.
 However, this spike should only last several seconds - once composition is complete, the image buffers are all freed, and `libmimalloc_sys::mi_collect` is called to ensure as much memory as possible is returned to the OS.
-- You're using an early version of Satpaper.
+- You're using an early version of Spacepaper.
 Early versions had issues with `libc`'s `free` deciding it was fine to just... not return multi-hundred-megabyte allocations to the OS, as well as the `tokio` runtime being fairly memory heavy.
 I resolved these issues by switching to `mimalloc` and transitioning away from async, so behavior *should* improve if you update.

 ### *Why are continents purple in night imagery?* / *Why does night imagery look kinda weird?*
 This is a byproduct of the CIRA GeoColor processing algorithm used to generate full-color images from the raw satellite data.
 GeoColor uses infrared for night-time imaging, which is then overlaid with false city lights and whitened clouds.
 The resulting image usually looks pretty good at a glance, but might begin to seem unnatural upon closer inspection.